EMCECS/influx/query/docs/SPEC.md

 #### Option statements

 Options specify a context in which a Flux query is to be run.
-They are similar to preprocessor directives in that they describe how to execute a specific Flux query.
+They define variables that describe how to execute a Flux query.
 For example, the following Flux script sets the `task` option to schedule a query to run periodically every hour:

     option task = {
         name: "mean",